top of page

 Navigating taste changes

-• Experiment with flavours, temperatures, and consistencies:
+• Experiment with flavours, texture and temperatures:

 • Cold or room temperature foods may taste better than hot ones.